Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Proof of Lemma 1

 Similarly, the correlation time of a quadratic/chirp-like azimuth phase term $e^{-j\frac{4\pi}{c} f_c\Delta R_{q,m}}$, can be approximated as

-For a typical low-altitude SAR imaging scenario operating in the sub-6 GHz band, the synthetic aperture length is on the order of a hundred meters, whereas the detection range can reach the kilometer scale.
-As a consequence, it is readily verified that
+For a typical low-altitude SAR scenario at the sub-6 GHz band, the synthetic aperture length is on the order of a hundred meters, whereas the detection range can reach the kilometer scale.
+Consequently, it is readily verified that

 which consequently proves Lemma 1.